About OLLI at WMU

 - Experience what so many have learned at over 400 lifelong learning programs at colleges and universities around the world.

-Planning for the Osher Lifelong Learning Institute began with WMU emeriti, the WMU associate vice president of community outreach, and at the time Extended University Programs, now WMUx.
+Planning for the Osher Lifelong Learning Institute began with WMU emeriti, the WMU associate vice president of community outreach, and Extended University Programs, which is now known as WMUx.
 The executive committee was established during the Summer of 2010, and the committee has focused on garnering support and participation from community representatives from around the Kalamazoo area.

 The Institute is proud of its partnership with WMU's Center for Gerontology, which provides classroom space in the state-of-the-art Health and Human Services Building.